IAHispano/Applio-Docs/get-started/Alternatives.md

  4. Your trained model is located in the logs/model folder, and the .pth files are in the logs/zips folder.
 If you want to save your model folder in your Drive, you just need to run the Mount Drive and AutoBackup cell before Start Applio.

  -  (If you want to retrain place the name of your model and run the LoadBackup cell and enter a higher number of epochs.)
-+++ Hugginface
++++ Huggingface
- 1. First you need to create a hugginface account.
+ 1. First you need to create a huggingface account.

  2. Then enter [Applio Hugginface Space](https://huggingface.co/spaces/IAHispano/Applio) and duplicate the space, that is all.
 If you don't want to use huggingface you can use  [Applo playground](https://applio.org/playground).